CMSgov/cms-ars-3.1-manual-controls-baseline/README.md

 ### InSpec (CINC-auditor) setup
 For maximum flexibility/accessibility, we’re moving to “cinc-auditor”, the open-source packaged binary version of Chef InSpec, compiled by the CINC (CINC Is Not Chef) project in coordination with Chef using Chef’s always-open-source InSpec source code.
 For more information: https://cinc.sh/

-It is intended and recommended that CINC-auditor and this profile overlay be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target.
+It is intended and recommended that CINC-auditor and this profile overlay be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop).
 This can be any Unix/Linux/MacOS or Windows runner host, with access to the Internet.

 __For the best security of the runner, always install on the runner the _latest version_ of CINC-auditor.__